jpillora/xdomain/CONTRIBUTING.md

 * Open Chrome `open http://localhost:3000/example/local`

-* Grunt will now be watch *src* for changes, then compiling and minifying into *dist*
+* Grunt will now be watch *src* for changes, then compiling, concating and minifying into *dist*

   ### Issues and Pull-requests welcome!